minjae0501/hand_traching/eraser_mouse_hand_yolo/data_var2/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 320 images.
+The dataset includes 648 images.
 Eraser-mouse-hand-grab_eraser are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
 * Resize to 640x640 (Stretch)

-No image augmentation techniques were applied.
+The following augmentation was applied to create 2 versions of each source image:
+* Random rotation of between -15 and +15 degrees